98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 "**blkid**" will provide the UUID for use in the fstab discussed below.

+# efi
+Example hierarchy of the systemd-boot/efi partition.

 # fstab
-Example fstab for mounting the systemd partition.
+Example fstab for mounting the systemd-boot partition to /boot/efi once the zfs-root is fully loaded.
-In this example the systemd-boot partition (/boot/efi) will only mount once something tries to access it for the first time.
+In this example the systemd-boot partition (/boot/efi) will only mount onto the zfs root once something tries to access it for the first time e.g. a kernel update.
-If you "**ls -la /boot/efi**" prior to actually trying to accesse the device, you won't see anything.
+If you "**ls -la /boot/efi**" prior to actually trying to write to the device, you likely won't see anything.
 There's no need to mount an extra filesystem (especially a boot partition) if it won't be in use.